brack3t/Djrill/docs/usage/webhooks.rst

 Once you've enabled webhooks, Djrill will send a ``djrill.signals.webhook_event`` custom `Django signal`_ for each Mandrill event it receives.
-You can connect to this signal for further processing.
+You can connect your own receiver function to this signal for further processing.

+Be sure to read Django's `listening to signals`_ docs for information on defining and connecting signal receivers.

 Examples:

 .. code-block:: python